Back in the rankings, No. 24 Oregon St travels to Washington - NewsBreak

 Back in the rankings, No. 24 Oregon St travels to Washington

-It’s been nearly a decade since No. 24 Oregon State was last ranked in the AP Top 25 .
+SEATTLE (AP) — It’s been nearly a decade since No. 24 Oregon State was last ranked in the AP Top 25.
 And even then, it was a preseason ranking that lasted all of one week after the Beavers were upset in the 2013 season opener.

 If the Beavers are going to stick around for more than a week this time around, it will be earned.